 Cold Weather and Type 1 Diabetes

 Were you diagnosed during winter?
-Have you noticed that your CGM seems to resemble a rollercoaster when the weather gets cold?
-It turns out that you may not be just imagining things: climate and temperature are suspected to affect diabetes at nearly every stage, from a Type 1 diagnosis to a typical day in the life of someone who’s had the condition for years.
+Have you noticed that your continuous glucose monitor (CGM) seems to resemble a rollercoaster when the weather gets cold?
+It turns out that you may not be just imagining things: climate and temperature are suspected to affect diabetes at nearly every stage, from a type 1 diagnosis to a typical day in the life of someone who’s had the condition for years.

 Diagnosis of Type 1

 Remember that notorious “environmental trigger” component we’ve all heard about?
 Factors like viruses along with genetic predisposition are important to consider in a type 1 diagnosis.
 According to the NCBI, viruses may be triggering type 1 “[…] via a direct cytolytic effect, or by triggering an autoimmune process leading gradually to β-cell destruction.”
 And viruses are more rampant in cold weather because they have a better chance of surviving when our immune system is slower to respond to their presence (Smithsonian).

 Type 1 diagnoses occur more frequently in colder places, too.
 According to the International Diabetes Federation, Finland and Norway lead the world in the highest rates of incidence of type 1 in children (aged 0-14).
 It appears that cold weather may be putting us at a higher risk of contracting type 1.

 Cold weather continues to affect after a type 1 diagnosis and can interfere with management of the chronic illness.
 If you love winter activities like skiing, skating and snow-angel-making, and you just can’t wait for those first flakes to fall, make sure you’re prepared.
 Here are some tips on managing type 1 when it’s chilly outside:

 - Bring adequate snacks and water when embarking on outdoor winter adventures.
 Read through the Beyond Type 1 piece on skiing and snowboarding for more tips.